How to Move Abroad (& Why It’s More Than Just Packing Your Bags)

 I still remember people saying how amazing and affordable was to move to Germany or Portugal.
 Both seemed like a fantastic idea as it was fairly easy to obtain a residency based on self-employed status.

 Ironically, it turned out not to be so cheap when at the end of the year everyone got hit with extremely high self-employment and apartment taxes.
+These days the town of Cascais in Portugal has become very American and as a result, the prices of everything are insanely high and locals started leaving.

 It’s also not always the easiest to have the same privileges and rights as locals.
 Showing up at apartment viewings to compete against 20 other hopefuls is just the way it is in many places and locals usually get priority.